 So, what’s all the hype about feeding hemp to horses?
 Well, how would you like to give your horse a super food that can ease joint pain and inflammation, support cardiovascular health, improve the condition of his skin, coat, hooves, and tail, and act as a digestive aid?
 You don’t have to look any further than hemp.

 Hemp oil is a very rich source of essential fatty acids and is recognized as the most balanced vegetable oil in the marketplace today.
-Both Dr. Andrew Weil and Dr. Udo Erasmus are fans of hemp seed oil.
+Both Dr. Andrew Weil and Dr. Udo Erasmus are fans of the oil from this superplant.

-Hemp contains Omega 3 in the form of alpha linolenic acid, Omega 6 in the form of linolenic acid and gamma linoleic acid, and Omega 9 in the form of oleic acid.
+Hemp contains Omega-3 in the form of alpha linolenic acid, Omega-6 in the form of linolenic acid and gamma linoleic acid, and Omega-9 in the form of oleic acid.
 Its fatty acid profile is closer to fish oil than any other vegetable oil; in fact, it provides a healthy and environmentally friendly alternative to fish oil.
 It is also a valuable source of gluten-free protein, is high in vitamin C, vitamin E, and chlorophyll, and has an excellent amino acid profile.
-Unlike soy and other legumes, hemp does not contain trypsin inhibitors and oligosaccharides, the gas-producing substances found in many legumes.
+Unlike soy and other legumes, it does not contain trypsin inhibitors and oligosaccharides, the gas-producing substances found in many legumes.
 It is never genetically modified.